Glomzzz/NixOS/README.md

 - 24.12.6, Nushell full completions, via nu-scripts/completions in nixpkgs
   - Also direnv works now.
 - 24.12.7, qq and wechat-uos works well now.
-  - Except for some issues about fcitx5
+  - Except for some issues about fcitx5 (fixed in 25.5.19-9ccac7d)
     - when wechat is lauched the fcitx5 muse be relauched to work in wechat-uos
 - 25.5.12, nvidia-driver (unfree,beta) works fine now (9cd2df)
   - the problem is about power-management:
     - power management is required to get nvidia GPUs to behave on suspend, due to firmware bugs.